vulkano-rs/vulkano-www/content/guide/buffer_creation/example_operation.md

 In order to read the content of `destination` and make sure that our copy succeeded, we need to wait until the operation is complete.
 To do that, we need to program the GPU to send back a special signal that will make us know it has finished.
-This kind of signal is called a *fence*, and it let us control from the CPU the flow of execution in the GPU.
+This kind of signal is called a *fence*, and it lets us know whenever the GPU has reached a certain point of execution.

 To do that, let's actually save the future and wait for the operations to finish: